-Often we think about IBM as the leader of legacy solutions like AIX system, mainframe and AS400.
+Often we think about IBM as the leader of legacy solutions like AIX system, mainframe, and AS400.
 In fact for this company, keeping this product line has a strategic reason.
-But during the years, another side of the company is really growing their portfolio with new interesting IT solutions dedicated to on-premise and cloud environments.
-IBM Cloud, for example, is one the most important service developed by the innovation team.
+But during the years, another side of the company is really growing its portfolio with new interesting IT solutions dedicated to on-premise and cloud environments.
+IBM Cloud, for example, is one of the most important services developed by the innovation team.

 - End-user self-service portal, with RBAC to handle “people”, permissions and operations across the entire platform